Follow Grandma's Briefs

 Cheesy Corn Casserole

-I've been making this dish for Thanksgiving for about 25 years now.
+I've been making this dish for Thanksgiving for more than 25 years now.
 According to my family, it's just not Thanksgiving dinner without Mom's corn casserole on the table.
 I make it only at Thanksgiving, but considering how quickly it gets gobbled up, I should make it for every other holiday, too ... and Sunday dinners ... and weeknight suppers.
 My family adores it.
 I bet yours will, too.

 1 10-ounce package frozen corn, thawed and drained